Warm-starting active-set solvers using graph neural networks: Background

 \subsection{Active-set method}

-The active-set method is an iterative solution method for QPs that aims to identify the active set $\mathcal{A^*} \subseteq \{1, 2 \dots, m \}$, consisting of all inequality constraints that hold with equality, at an optimal solution $x^*$.
-Knowing the active set simplifies the system by transforming an inequality-constraint problem into one with a reduced set of equality constraints, as stated in Lemma 3.1 in \citet{arnstrom_real-time_2023}.
-The resulting linear system can be solved in a single iteration by matrix factorization techniques.
+The active-set method is an iterative solution method for QPs aiming to identify the active set \mbox{$\mathcal{A^*} \subseteq \{1, 2 \dots, m \}$}, consisting of all inequality constraints that hold with equality, at an optimal solution $x^*$.
+Knowing the active set simplifies the optimization problem by transforming an inequality-constraint problem into one with a reduced set of equality constraints, as stated in Lemma 3.1 in \citet{arnstrom_real-time_2023}.
+The KKT optimality conditions of this reduced problem form a linear system, which can be solved in a single iteration via matrix factorization techniques.

-To identify the active set $\mathcal{A}^*$, a working set $\mathcal{W}$ serves as an approximation of the active set that is updated iteratively.
-At each iteration, one constraint is either added to or removed from $\mathcal{W}$ until the active set of an optimal solution $x^*$ is found and the linear system can be solved in a single iteration.
-Solvers initialized with an empty working set $\mathcal{W}_0 = \emptyset$ are said to be cold-started.
-In contrast, warm-started solvers begin with a non-empty working set $\mathcal{W}_0 \neq \emptyset$, which can significantly reduce the number of iterations needed to identify the active set and thereby the optimum \citep{otta_measured-state_2015,arnstrom_real-time_2023}.
-While the improvement is most pronounced when the working set $\mathcal{W}_0$ closely matches the true active set, even a partial overlap can reduce the iteration count noticeably.
-This forgiving aspect motivates a learning-to-optimize approach: making a perfect guess is hard (as it essentially amounts to finding the optimum) but from previous problem instances we hope to come reasonably close, and thereby achieve practically significant acceleration.
+To identify the active set $\mathcal{A}^*$, a working set $\mathcal{W}$ serves as an approximation of the active set.
+It is updated iteratively by adding or removing one constraint per iteration until the true active set of an optimal solution $x^*$ is found and the linear system can be solved in a single step.
+Solvers initialized with an empty working set $\mathcal{W}_0 = \emptyset$ are cold-started, while warm-started solvers begin with a non-empty working set $\mathcal{W}_0 \neq \emptyset$, which can significantly reduce the number of iterations needed to identify the active set and thereby the optimum \citep{otta_measured-state_2015,arnstrom_real-time_2023}.
+While the improvement is most pronounced when the initial working set $\mathcal{W}_0$ closely matches the true active set, even partial overlap can noticeably reduce the iteration count.
+This motivates a learning-to-optimize approach: a perfect prediction is hard (essentially equivalent to solving the problem), but leveraging prior instances can yield a close approximation and practically significant acceleration.